MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 ## Workflow Examples

-There are different approaches to _publishing_ and _updateing_  a service depending on your workflow needs as it relates to the `code` and `model` arguments.
+There are different approaches to _publishing_ and _updating_  a service depending on your workflow needs as it relates to the `code` and `model` arguments.
 All approaches are equivalent.